 As technology and engineering advance with each passing year, cars are being sold more as lifestyle choices than as modes of transportation.
-But all those extras we pack into our car choices can get awfully expensive, and sometimes (most of the time?) we just want to get where we’re going.
-(Ironically, most of these inexpensive vehicles still have all the infotainment and safety features we’ve come to expect.
-Along with top-of-the-line fuel efficiency.)
+But all those extras we pack into our car choices can get expensive, and sometimes (most of the time?) we just want to get where we’re going.

-Right off the bat, the Spark wins the cost battle, with a sub-$14,000 base price.
+Right off the bat, the Spark wins the cost battle among cheapest new cars to buy with a sub-$14,000 base price.
 The value continues with a 1.4-liter inline-four engine that gets a highway mpg of 38 when combined with the CVT automatic.

 The Spark’s tradeoff for cost and efficiency is its size.
 You won’t have much space to maneuver within the cabin.
 Still, a 7.0-inch touchscreen with Android Auto and Apple CarPlay functionality should keep you entertained.